a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Modify a shortcut.
 Verify that a prompt is shown asking about saving the changes.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the shortcut modifications are present.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Modify a shortcut.
 Verify that a prompt is shown asking about saving the changes.
 Click OK.
 Verify that another prompt is shown asking to insert the system disk.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the shortcut modifications are present.

-* Repeat the following cases with the Startup Options and Control Panel DAs, and the Date DA (on a system without a real-time clock):
+* Repeat the following cases with the Startup Options and Control Panel DAs, and the Date and Time DA (on a system without a real-time clock):
   * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Launch the DA and modify a setting.
 Verify that no prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the modifications are present.
   * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Launch the DA and Modify a setting.
 Verify that a prompt is shown asking about saving the changes.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the modifications are present.
   * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Launch the DA and modify a setting.
 Verify that a prompt is shown asking about saving the changes.
 Click OK.
 Verify that another prompt is shown asking to insert the system disk.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the modifications are present.